Written by Aaron Munz | Legally Reviewed By Yvonne Waterman | Edited By Walter Pacheco | Last Update: December 6, 2024

 • $5.2 million: Awarded to the family of Richard Walmach in 2007.
 Walmach worked for almost 40 years at the Puget Sound Naval Shipyard.

-• $4.25 million: Awarded to former shipyard worker Douglas Everson and his wife in 2019.
-Everson developed mesothelioma after asbestos exposure while working as a marine electrician at a Lockheed shipyard.
+• $4.25 million: Awarded to ex-shipyard worker Douglas Everson and his wife in 2019.
+Everson developed mesothelioma after asbestos exposure at a Lockheed shipyard.
+He worked there as a marine electrician.

-Many of the asbestos lawsuits have involved Navy veterans.
-The Federal Tort Claims Act passes liability to private contractors by allowing the U.S. government to escape liability for its role.
-In May 2024, a judge ruled against a U.S. government request for dismissal of a wrongful death case the family of a Navy veteran’s wife filed after she died from mesothelioma.
+Many asbestos lawsuits have involved Navy veterans.
+The Federal Tort Claims Act allows the U.S. government to escape liability for its role.
+It passes liability to private contractors.
+However, in May 2024, a judge ruled against a U.S. government request to dismiss a wrongful death case.
+The family of a Navy veteran’s wife filed after she died from mesothelioma.

-When considering filing, it’s important to work with a mesothelioma attorney with prior success securing compensation for veterans and shipyard workers.
-This area of asbestos litigation is complex, so make sure to find an expert to handle your claim properly.
+If you are thinking of filing, work with a mesothelioma attorney.
+They should have a record of winning compensation for veterans and shipyard workers.
+This area of asbestos litigation is complex, so make sure to find an expert to handle your claim.

 Recommended Reading